netconstructor/netsuite-connector/README.md

 The first style is more appropriate when the date expression can be harcdoded, while the second style is better when client code already has date objects.
 However, predefined search values like thisWeek, tomorrow or today can only be used with the first, string oriented, style.

+String oriented date expressions are in the form operation( searchValue, arguments...), where operation is any of the NetSuite supported date operations, arguments are one or two operands for the given operator, and searchValue is some of the supported predefined search value as defined by NetSuite or any of the following expressions: isoDate( anIsoDate ), isoDateRante( anIsoDate, anotherIsoDate ) , dateTime( aQuotedDateTime, aQuoatedJavaDateFormat ), dateTimeRange( aQuotedDateTime, anotherQuotedDateTime, aQuoatedJavaDateFormat ).
+Supported predefined search values are: today, thisWeek, thisBusinessWeek, thisMonth,thisYear, yesterday, twoDaysAgo, lastWeek, lastMonth, threeMonthAgo,tomorrow, nextMonth , nextWeek

 Examples using both string and object oriented styles: